FabriceMesidor/Classification_Project_Views_towards_Computer_Decisions/README.md

 ## FINAL CONSIDERATIONS
-After fitting and evaluating different classification models, I kept 2 models that did better than tossing a coin.
 It was possible with ~65% accuracy to make the distinguish between attitudes of American adults towards computer decisions.
-However, it would be interesting to use other variables in the database for better accuracy.
-Aslo, other methods can help tune the models in a more effective way.
+However, it would be interesting to use other variables in the database for better accuracy and other methods for tuning.
-Instead using a random train, test, split, an extension of this reseach would be to experiment cross validation for training and testing the models